You are now leaving GSK’s website

 So...you've been prescribed Nucala for severe refractory eosinophilic asthma?

-This page is here to help clear things up a little and to help you to understand more about your condition and your Nucala medication.
+This page is here to help you to understand more about your condition and your Nucala medication.
 If you have additional questions, ask your doctor, nurse or pharmacist and read the patient information leaflet (PIL) provided with your medicine.

 Research has shown that not all asthma is the same.
 In fact, advances in science have led doctors to realise that different types of asthma require different types of treatment.

-4% of people with asthma have severe asthma.1
+Around 4% of adults with asthma have severe asthma.1

 Some diagnosed with severe asthma have a particular type: Severe Eosinophilic Asthma.